minqiaowang/hybrid-adg/prepare-op-database/prepare-op-database.md

    You are now open the 1521 port for the public subnet.

 7. Connect to the VM which you created in Lab3 with opc user.
-Use putty tools(Windows) or command line(Mac, linux)
+Use putty tools(Windows) or command line(Mac, linux).

    ```
    ssh -i labkey opc@xxx.xxx.xxx.xxx